sparkfun/SparkFun_RTK_Firmware/docs/configure_with_wifi.md

 *The WiFi network RTK Config as seen from a cellphone*

 Note: Upon connecting, your phone may warn you that this WiFi network has no internet.
 That's ok.
 Stay connected to the network and open a browser.
+If you still have problems turn off Mobile Data so that the phone does not default to cellular for internet connectivity and instead connects to the RTK Device.

 [![Webpage showing the RTK Configuration options](https://cdn.sparkfun.com/assets/learn_tutorials/2/1/8/8/SparkFun_RTK_Facet_-_WiFi_Config_Main_Page.jpg)](https://cdn.sparkfun.com/assets/learn_tutorials/2/1/8/8/SparkFun_RTK_Facet_-_WiFi_Config_Main_Page.jpg)